-Listing Notice 3

-GN 985.
-Dec 2014.
-Number 4

-The development of a road wider than 4 metres with a reserve less than 13,5 metres

-- i.
-Western Cape - i.
-Areas zoned for use as public open space or equivalent zoning; - ii.
-Areas outside urban areas: - (aa) Areas containing indigenous vegetation:

-A road of wider than 4m will be constructed in areas that contain indigenous vegetation.
+Listing Notice 3 GN 985, Dec 2014, Number 4 The development of a road wider than 4 metres with a reserve less than 13,5 metres i.
+Western Cape i.
+Areas zoned for use as public open space or equivalent zoning; ii.
+Areas outside urban areas; (aa) Areas containing indigenous vegetation; A road of wider than 4m will be constructed in areas that contain indigenous vegetation.

+Final Environmental Management Plan for the Decommissioning of the existing and construction of a new Koeberg Insulator Pollution Testing Station (KIPTS) Compiled by Landscape Dynamics Environmental Consultants, August 2017
-- (bb) Areas on the estuary side of the development setback line or in an estuarine functional zone where no such setback line has been determined: or - iii.
-Inside urban areas: - (aa) Areas zoned for conservation use; or - (bb) Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority.

-The clearance of an area of 300 square metres or more of indigenous vegetation except where such clearance of indigenous vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan.

-An area of more than 300m of indigenous vegetation will be cleared.

-i.
-Western Cape

-- Within any critically endangered or endangered ecosystem listed in terms of (i) section 52 of the NEMBA or prior to the publication of such a list, within an area that has been identified as critically endangered in the National Spatial Biodiversity Assessment 2004; - (ii) Within critical biodiversity areas identified in bioregional plans; - (iii) Within the littoral active zone or 100 metres inland from high water mark of the sea or an estuarine functional zone, whichever distance is the greater, excluding where such removal will occur behind the development setback line on erven in urban areas; - On land, where, at the time of the coming into effect of this Notice or thereafter (iv) such land was zoned open space, conservation or had an equivalent zoning; or - On land designated for protection or conservation purposes in an (v) Environmental Management Framework adopted in the prescribed manner, or a Spatial Development Framework adopted by the MEC or Minister.
+(bb) Areas on the estuary side of the development setback line or in an estuarine functional zone where no such setback line has been determined; or iii.
+Inside urban areas: (aa) Areas zoned for conservation use; or (bb) Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority.
+GN 985, Dec 2014, Number 12 The clearance of an area of 300 square metres or more of indigenous vegetation except where such clearance of indigenous vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan. i.
+Western Cape (i) Within any critically endangered or endangered ecosystem listed in terms of section 52 of the NEMBA or prior to the publication of such a list, within an area that has been identified as critically endangered in the National Spatial Biodiversity Assessment 2004; (ii) Within critical biodiversity areas identified in bioregional plans; (iii) Within the littoral active zone or 100 metres inland from high water mark of the sea or an estuarine functional zone, whichever distance is the greater, excluding where such removal will occur behind the development setback line on erven in urban areas; (iv) On land, where, at the time of the coming into effect of this Notice or thereafter such land was zoned open space, conservation or had an equivalent zoning; or (v) On land designated for protection or conservation purposes in an Environmental Management Framework adopted by the MEC or Minister.
+An area of more than 300m 2 of indigenous vegetation will be cleared.
+The study area is situated on land which has been identified as Endangered - also refer to the Threatened Ecosystem map as attached under Appendix A. The natural vegetation in most of the study area is Cape Flats Dune Strandveld which is classified as being Endangered.
+GN 985, Dec 2014, Number 18 The widening of a road by more than 4 metres, or the lengthening of a road by more than 1 kilometre. i.
+Western Cape Areas zoned for use as public open space or equivalent zoning; All areas outside urban areas: (aa) Areas containing indigenous vegetation; (bb) Areas on the estuary side of the development setback line or in an estuarine functional zone where no such setback line has been determined; or Inside urban areas: (aa) Areas zoned for conservation use; or (bb) Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority.

-The study area is situated on

-land which has been identified

-as Endangered - also refer to

-the Threatened Ecosystem map

-as attached under Appendix A.

-The natural vegetation in most of the study area is Cape Flats Dune Strandveld which is classified as being Endangered.

-The widening of a road by more than 4 metres, or the lengthening of a road by more than 1 kilometre.

-- i.
-Western Cape - i.
-Areas zoned for use as public open space or equivalent zoning; - ii.
-All areas outside urban areas: - (aa) Areas containing indigenous vegetation; - (bb) Areas on the estuary side of the development setback line or in an estuarine functional zone where no such setback line has been determined; or - iii.
-Inside urban areas: - (aa) Areas zoned for conservation use; or - (bb) Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority.

 Sections of the existing access roads will be widened by more than 4m into areas that contain indigenous vegetation.